flipperdevices/flipperzero-firmware/README.md

 ## TODO
-- Implement mine sweeper solver for board generation
+- Multi-threading for board verifier for faster solvable board generation
-	- Using a solver to check the generated board can ensure that it can be solved without any guesses.
-I think this would be more fair to the player and would ensure more interesting boards where you are not just guessing.
-	- The one downside is that this will introduce much more overhead for the board setup as the game will need to continuously generate and attempt to solve maps until it gets a valid one.
-	- I may have it attempt to generate and solve maps for a set time period, and if it cannot do so it will use the next random map, solve it even if it needs to guess perfectly multiple times, and then inform the user that a unambiguous map could not be generated in the set amount of time and that it will take N guesses to solve.
+- Maybe trying to further optimize the board verification algorithm if possible
+	- I could try adding all of the corners to the starting positions for the verifier and see if this works better; although it is more simple for the user to just start from tile 0,0 and go from there.